diridari/PipeRelay/README.md

 ## Function

 ### main
-The main function can be called with non or with 2 parameter.
+The main function can be called either with no or with two parameters.
-If there is no parameter the program will create by default 3 named pipes at "/tmp/pipeRelay< 0-2>
+If there is no parameter the program will by default create 3 named pipes at "/tmp/pipeRelay< 0-2>
 by using the parameter ["pipe"],[< number >]  the program will create < number> pipes at "/tmp/pipeRelay[0-(number-1)]
-If the parameter is ["ssh"],["name"] the program use an ssh connection to the clients name is the name of the config file witch describe to witch clients the host shall connect.
+If the parameter is ["ssh"],["name"] the program will use a ssh connection to the clients name.
+For this purpose the name of the config file describes the name of the client the host is supposed to connect to.

 ### Reader
 Pipereader is the reading part of this application.
-Each reader shall run in an singe thread
+Each reader shall run in an single thread
 -Constructor

         reader(location, writer, name, message, log)
             string *location    : location of the named pipe               default : "/tmp/pipeRelayOut" writer *writer      : outgoing obj (each obj shall have the same) string *name        : identifier in log and messages           default : "unnamed reader"

 - open()
-    After creating the reader obj the main application has to run the open() method This method create an named pipe at <location> (and delete the an old file if there is one) open() blocks until an write app opens the other end of the named pipe
+    After creating the reader obj the main application has to run the open() method This method creates a named pipe at <location> (and deletes the old file if existent) open() blocks until a write app opens the other end of the named pipe

 - read(char * buff, int size)
-   reads < size > bytes from the ingoing pipe and write them to the given buffer
+   reads < size > bytes from the ingoing pipe and writes them to the given buffer

 ### Writer
 Pipewriter is the writing part of this application.
-There is one writer.
+There is only one writer.
 Each reader thread sends its pcap data to this writer.
-The methods writer (pcap) and write (byte[], size) are protected by an mutex witch prevent simultaneous writing by differned threads
+The methods writer (pcap) and write (byte[], size) are protected by an mutex, which prevents simultaneous writing by differned threads
 -   Constructor

         writer(location, name , message, log)